USNavalResearchLaboratory/turboWAVE/docs/dev-base.rst

 It is important to remember that each MPI process has its own unique instance of the ``Task`` object, even though this object describes the entire domain.
 For example, the ``Task`` object stores the ranks of neighboring domains.
 This data is different on each running process.

 Immediately upon launch, ``Simulation`` makes a first pass through the input file using the ``InputFileFirstPass`` method, and then executes the ``Run`` method.
-The ``InputFileFirstPass`` method is used primarily to setup the domain decomposition using information in the input file.
+The ``InputFileFirstPass`` method is used primarily to setup the grid and the domain decomposition using information in the input file.

 The ``Run`` method executes the following sequence:

 	#.
 Create status file
 	#.
 Execute ``PrepareSimulation`` method

 		#.
-Construct grid using input file
+Construct all objects using input file
 		#.
-Construct other objects using input file
+Verify all ``Module`` objects
 		#.
 Initialize ``Region`` objects
 		#.
 Initialize ``ComputeTool`` objects
 		#.
 Initialize ``Module`` objects